 Snap lines allow you to align the elements precisely to other existing elements and produce good looking diagrams.

 Canvas has a lot of options and settings - you can customize it by your preferences.
-The bounds of diagram can be fixed (A0 - A5, Letter, Legal, Junior Legal, Ledger, Tabloid or any custom size) or flexible (Auto expand in all directions/Auto expand right down).
+The bounds of a diagram can be fixed (A0 - A5, Letter, Legal, Junior Legal, Ledger, Tabloid or any custom size) or flexible (Auto expand in all directions/Auto expand right down).
 It can be something in between (Multiple pages).
-The borders of diagram can be visible or not as well as the diagram background.
+The diagram borders can be visible or not as well as the diagram background.

 Copy, cut or paste elements or whole diagrams.